 “So let no one judge you in food or in drink, or regarding a festival or a new moon or sabbaths.”

 The word “sabbath” means seven.
-The Bible uses “sabbath” most commonly of the seventh day of the week– Saturday.
-“Sabbath” is used more broadly in the sense of a festival set apart for a special occasion.
+The Bible uses the “sabbath” most commonly of the seventh day of the week– Saturday.
+“Sabbath” is used more broadly in the sense of a protracted festival set apart for a special occasion.

 The root for “sabbaths” means to cease, desist.
 The word came to mean a complete cessation.
-The idea is not relaxation or refreshment but cessation from activity.
-For six days God created and on the seventh he rested.
+The idea is not relaxation or refreshment but the cessation of activity.
+For six days, God created, and on the seventh, he rested.
 The seventh day is a commemoration of grace– God did the doing.
 We rest in that.

-The observation of the seventh day of the week by Israel was a “sign” between God and his people.
+The observation of Israel’s seventh day of the week was a “sign” between God and his people.
 God rested after six days of creation (Exodus 31:16-17, 20:8-11).
-Eventually these regulations became a burden to Israel due to over systemization of their religion.
-Two treatises of the Mishna are entirely occupied with regulations for observance.
-Jesus liberated people from the vexatious traditional accretions which were an end in themselves (Matthew12:1-13; John 5:5-16).
-He made it a means to an end.
+Two treatises of the Mishna are entirely occupied with regulations for observances.
+Eventually, these regulations became a burden to Israel due to over systemization of their religion.
+Jesus liberated people from the vexatious traditional burdensome accretions, which became an end in themselves (Matthew12:1-13; John 5:5-16).
+Our Lord made the Sabbath a means to an end.

-For the first three centuries of Christianity, “sabbaths” were never confounded with the first day of the week.
-Romans 14:5; Galatians 4:9-11.
+For the first three centuries of Christianity, “sabbaths” were never confounded with the first day of the week (Romans 14:5; Galatians 4:9-11).
 Those who place Christians under legalism make an artificial separation between the ceremonial and moral law.
-They say that the sabbath has not been annulled.
+They claim that God did not annul the sabbath.

 The Sabbath is the only one of the Ten Commandments not repeated in the New Testament.
-Christians met on Sunday, not Saturday (Acts 20:7; 1 Corinthians 16:2).
-Our passage condemns Sabbath observance, Colossians 2:16.
-The law was only a shadow of the reality to come (Jesus Christ; Hebrews 8:5,10:1).
+When God launched the church and rejected the nation Israel, Christians met on Sunday, not Saturday (Acts 20:7; 1 Corinthians 16:2).
+Our passage censures Sabbath observance (Colossians 2:16).
+This rejection of the Sabbath was because the law was only a shadow of the reality to come.
+Christ and his work were the reality (Hebrews 8:5,10:1).
 What the Old Testament foreshadowed our Lord fulfilled (Matthew 5:17; Romans 8:3-4).

 The Bible places no special privilege upon worship on special days.